-The winningest coach in Iona College men's soccer history, Fernando Barboto is in his tenth season at the helm of the Gaels.
+The winningest coach in Iona College men's soccer history, Fernando Barboto is in his 11th season at the helm of the Gaels.

 In 2011, the Gaels finished with a record of 15-4-1, finishing second in the MAAC with a 7-2 record in conference play, the third consecutive season the team finished in the top three of the conference.
 Six members of the team were named to the NCAA Men's Division All-North Atlantic Team, as selected by the National Soccer Coaches Association of America.
 The Gaels led all teams in the country with their six honorees.
 Eight players were named to the All-MAAC teams, including four First Team honorees, three Second Team honorees and two All-Rookie Team selections.
 The team was ranked in the NSCAA/Continental Tire Top 25 for five weeks, received votes in three other polls and remained in the North Atlantic Rankings all season.